sgraden/vpc/getting-started.md

 {:tip: .tip}
 {:download: .download}

-# Getting Started with IBM Cloud Virtual Private Cloud (VPC) Beta release
+# How to Participate in the IBM Cloud Virtual Private Cloud (VPC) Beta release

 Get early access to the [IBM Cloud VPC experience](about-vpc-beta.html) by participating in our Beta trial.
 To request access, send email to [vpc@us.ibm.com](mailto:vpc@us.ibm.com) with your use case and include your IBM Cloud Account ID and linked Infrastructure Account ID.
 Follow [these instructions](how-to-get-account.html) to get your account information.